Altra Escalante Racer review

 This means that it doesn’t quite contour to your foot like the Escalante 1.5, but it does solve one of the biggest issues - slippage.
 It gives you a lot of confidence in turning corners or making sudden changes in direction.

 One pitfall is that due to the sturdiness of the upper, thick socks are needed.
 Wearing thin shoes, I did experience some uncomfortable abrasion from the harder upper.

 Straight out of the box the foam was very firm, almost too firm.
 But reaching over 20 km, the foam finally started to break in and though it retained a slight firmness, it started to feel much more bouncy.

 For those that have worn the Altra Escalante's, there is 2mm less stack height on this shoe.
 But don’t let that fool you.
 It feels completely different underfoot.

 Unlike the Escalante range, these shoes are very firm underfoot.
 That is because the 2mm that was removed provided much of the pillow softness to the Escalante.

-The heel collar is very light and minimally cushioned.
 I loved how they removed much of the unnecessary cushioning that was present in the Escalante 1.5.

 This makes for a much more snug fit around the heel and makes it feel very secure.
 I have experienced 0 heel slippages in this shoe.